 DJ Dove 'Illusions'

 You can almost picture a player hunched over a grand piano keying out the intricate melody of this DJ Dove classic when listening to the record.
 The music is so beautiful and affecting, it conjures strong imagery and a vivid sense of humanity, while the beat underneath is irresistibly danceable.
-This potent combination makes for one the finest dancefloor records ever made, that could tease even the most reluctant dancers into unbridled movement.
+This potent combination makes for one the finest piano house records ever made, that could tease even the most reluctant dancers into unbridled movement.
 Dove(s) really set out the blueprint for ecstasy in the 90s.

 Eric Prydz 'Pjanoo'